 The influential event, which takes place twice a year, in March and October, is the opportunity for established and up-and-coming South Korean designers to showcase their streetwear styles to industry audiences.

 Before, we often referred to Japan when it came to Asian fashion.
 However, Korean fashion today is in the midst of an explosion.
-Wander around Korean boutiques looking for unique pieces and dig into thrift stores to have a feel about Korean fashion.
+Wander around Korean boutiques looking for unique pieces and dig into thrift stores to have a feel for Korean fashion.

-Also when it comes to cosmetics, you can stock up on masks, treatments, make-up etc. South Korea has a huge number of cosmetics stores.
+Also when it comes to cosmetics, you can stock up on masks, treatments, make-up, etc. South Korea has a huge number of cosmetics stores.

 The main shopping areas are Myeongdong, Hongdae, and Gangnam (head to Garuso-gil, our favorite street in Gangnam).

-Koreans are often compared to the Latins of Asia and for good reason: they are proud, touching and curious.
-Koreans will not hesitate to come and chat with you.
 The children will come and greet you and the monks to invite you to drink tea in their temple.
 Expect to make great human encounters during a trip to South Korea and discover about their culture and history.

 Make sure to also visit some Hanoks, these traditional Korean houses.
 You probably know Japanese ryokans or Mongolian yurts.
 But did you know that there is a traditional house in Korea called Hanok?
 These establishments made exclusively from natural materials (wood, mulberry paper, thatch) allow a better union with nature.
-You can even spend a night in a Hanok.
-You will then discover the charms of Korean housing and especially its century-old underfloor heating system.
-Even though sleeping on the floor on a light mattress can be a bit difficult the next morning, the experience is well worth it!

 The best place to see Hanoks is in Jeonju Hanok Village.
 It is easily accessible by train from Seoul.
 You can check out our post here for more information.